-{\bf Abstract:} The Sylvester smallest enclosing circle problem asks for the smallest circle that encloses a finite number of given points in the plane.
-We consider generalized versions of the Sylvester problem in which the given points are replaced by sets.
-Our main focus is on effective numerical algorithms for solving these problems.
-We present two approaches in this direction based on subgradients of convex functions and on smoothing techniques.
-Convergence results of the algorithms are proved and preliminary numerical tests are reported.
+{\bf Abstract:} The Sylvester smallest enclosing circle problem involves finding the smallest circle that encloses a finite number of points in the plane.
+We consider generalized versions of the Sylvester problem in which the points are replaced by sets.
+Based on the log-exponential smoothing technique and Nesterov's accelerated gradient method, we present an effective numerical algorithm for solving these problems.